Per-jail Package Repository Selection

 One application (continuwuity) is not yet in the ports tree, but there are great packages available from the community.
 The package, which isn't part of the ports CI, needs to make a decision about a library it depends on.
 They chose the quarterly ports tree for simplicity (this is the default on new FreeBSD installations).

 Another package I use (marmite) is the static site generator I use for this blog.
 That is in the ports tree, but I want to always use the bleeding edge release.
 Most recently because I submitted a patch switching to Arborium for build-time syntax highlighting.
-I could build it from source, but that means I'd teed to take a few minutes to rebuild the jail from scratch.
+I could build it from source, but that means I'd need to take a few minutes to rebuild the jail from scratch.
 Using packages takes a few seconds.

 AppJail releases will use Quarterly by default.
 The default AppJail release process uses a standard base system, and thus points at the quarterly branch.
 Changing any specific jail to use the latest is pretty easy!
-You can basically copied from handbook.
+You can basically copy from handbook.

 # Use the latest ports branch to get updates faster